mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 ![](sdkmode-03.png)

 There are two range components included in this example to provide inputs to the script component.
-Each range component outputs 11 items, and their associated input parameter on the script component has a `double` *Type Hint* assigned to it.
-This means the `RunScript` method is going to be executed 11 times for 11 pairs of `x` and `y` from the two range components.
+Each range component outputs 3 items, and their associated input parameter on the script component has a `double` *Type Hint* assigned to it.
+This means the `RunScript` method is going to be executed 3 times for 3 pairs of `x` and `y`.

-Notice that the text *BeforeRunScript* is printed on the same output item as *RunScript #0* which is the first iteration of solving inputs.
-This is because `BeforeRunScript` runs before the script component is allowed to set values on its output parameters and therefore any statements printed to the console are going to be captured by the first iteration of `RunScript` that comes right after.
-It is important to understand that although `out` is a special parameter, it is still considered an output parameter on the component and its value should only be set once per every `RunScript` execution.
+Notice that the text *Before Solve* is printed on the same output item as *Solve #0* which is the first iteration of solving inputs.
+This is because `BeforeRunScript` runs before the script component is allowed to set values on its output parameters and therefore any output printed to the console are going to be captured by the first iteration of `RunScript` that runs right after.

 All other iterations of `RunScript` will continue after the first.

-The `AfterRunScript` is executed after the component is solved and has already sets its output values, therefore any messages that are printed to the console during this method, will not find their way to the `out` parameter.
-The last value of `out` parameter was set on the last run of `RunScript` method.
+The `AfterRunScript` is executed after all the iterations of `RunScript` have completed execution.
+Notice that the text *After Solve* is captured and appended to the last message on the `out` parameter which belongs to the last iteration of `RunScript` that ran right before.

 ### Preview Overrides